Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 bank.columns=colums
 bank.head()
 ```
-It looks somethig like this
+It looks something like this

 ```python
 Date	Description	Deposits	Price